lessthan3/roku-perfetto-profiling/docs/shared-models/docs/README.md

 - `Stats.Status` — the three-state lifecycle, one encoding
 - `Stats.StatRow` — one comparison row
 - `Stats.Fmt` — the existing formatter, promoted so all clients reach it

+[Chapter 7](07-theme-model.md) defines the theme model — the same naming discipline applied to fonts and colors.